microsoft/BotFramework-WebChat/README.md

 ### In your non-React website

-Include `botchat.css` and `botchat.js` in your website, choose ID of element where webchat should be placed and paste required values you got from Feedyou.
+Include `botchat.css` and `botchat-es5.js` (from our https://feedyou.blob.core.windows.net/webchat/latest CDN) in your website, choose ID of element where webchat should be placed and paste required values you got from Feedyou.

 ```HTML
 <!DOCTYPE html>